NOVEMBER 25, 2012

 ERIC BEEN: He described his reported magazine pieces as “experimental essays” on Charlie Rose, saying that his mode was to be “basically an enormous eyeball floating around something, reporting what it sees.”
 So it’s something he consciously strove for in some of his work.

 MB: This collection, like the previous one, attests to that.
 Maybe just a little less than the previous one.
-(Was it you, Michael, who referred to these as “B-sides”?
+(Was it you, Mike, who referred to these as “B-sides”?
 Le mot juste, I reckon.)

 EB: I think Both Flesh and Not might close the door on nonfiction pieces left to be discovered.
 There were a few essays I’d never read until checking out this collection, though.
 For instance,“Rhetoric and the Math Melodrama,” which, despite really sucking at math, I enjoyed.
 There’s “The Best of the Prose Poem,” which I hope to never read again; and “Mr. Cogito,” which is barely worth mentioning at all.
 And a lot of the pieces I hadn’t read in years like “Fictional Futures” and the essay on Terminator 2.